 Without a will the Iowa probate court is forced to name an executor and there is the possibility that the appointed executor is not who you would have chosen.
 It’s simply better not to gamble with who has control over dispersing your hard earned assets.

 If you already have a will (and other necessary estate planning documents) congrats!
-You’re better off than about half of Americans.
+You’re better prepared for the inevitable than about half of Americans.
 Yet, just because you created an estate plan at one point doesn’t mean it automatically adapts to how your life changes.

 While estate plans never expire, for your will to be most effective it needs to be reviewed at least annually and updated as needed.
 Common scenarios for estate plan revisions can be a death in the family, change in marriage status, birth of a child, major changes in financial situation, and moving out of state.